 Diving rigs & wrecks can be an awesome experience.
-Whether you want to take pictures, get scallops or just sightseeing there is just something mystifying about diving a man-made object out in the open ocean!
-Join Channel Islands Dive Adventures aboard the Magician for a single day trip to dive the oil rigs (Eureka, Elley & Ellen) and the wreck of the Olympic ll on Sunday, Jan.
-14, 2018.
+Whether you want to take pictures, get scallops or just sightseeing there is something for everyone.
+Diving man-made objects in the open ocean can be mystifying!
+The first dive will be the Olympic ll and then 2 more at the rigs.

 - Where: Oil Rigs & Wreck of the Olympic ll

 - Depart from: 22nd Street Landing, San Pedro

 - Time: Board at 6:00 am Saturday or after 8:00 pm Friday evening and depart at 7:00 am with us getting back about 4:00 pm

 - Cost: $136.00 includes, 3 dives, lunch, snacks & air

 This trip is best suited for

 Advanced divers and above that have experience in cold water conditions including; current, swell, possible limited visibility and deep water.The oil rigs visited are unique and interesting and inherently have more hazards and may not necessarily have the best dive conditions.
 Most importantly, good buoyancy control is needed and surface signal tubes are always recommended.